leom97/ShapeOptimizationParabolic/code/getting_started.md

 # Code basic usage

-This file goes on a very brief overview of the code usage.
+This file provides a brief overview of the code usage.

 ## `shape_optimization_main.py`